Parking in Kingston

 Resident Parking Permits

-Addresses with two dwellings on a lot granted planning advertisement after 28 July 2015 will not be eligible for a permit.
-Three or more dwellings on a lot or shop-top apartments in commercial or activity centre zones are also not eligible for parking permits.
+Please note: addresses with two dwellings on a lot granted planning advertisement after 28 July 2015 will not be eligible for a permit.

 You will need to provide a Statutory Declaration to Council advising that the permit has been lost.
 Council will cancel that permit number and reissue you with a new permit.